Shubhambg611/Diamond-price-prediction/README.md

-# this is my end to end project. new peoject
+# this is my end to end project.
+# new peoject
+# now again in ceaking the preocess